Phnom Penh Guide

 I think that you all know the twin Changvar Bridges, that cross the Tonle Sap, not far from the French Embassy on Monivong Blvd.
 Well, just before the eastbound bridge, take NR5 heading north with Tonle Sap to your right.
 It’s about 3km, to the new Russey Keo overpass for the continuation of NR5.
 However, keep to the right of the overpass and make the righthand turn for the new Russey Keo Bridge.
 For those unaware, this is the replacement for the steel Ballet Bridge, which has now been removed.

-If you prefer to eat inside, make your way directly south from the Mermaids, where you will find several BBQ style eateries.
+If you prefer to eat inside, make your way directly south from the Mermaids, where you will find several BBQ-style eateries.
 These places are really nice, where you can select your food to cook on the table.
-Continuing down this street for two or three kilometers, will take you to the Prohm Bayon circle, for the right-hand turn, back to the Changvar Bridges.
+Continuing down this street for two or three kilometers will take you to the Prohm Bayon circle, for the right-hand turn, back to the Changvar Bridges.

 xxxxx